SpaceMonkey-MH/Unnamed_Project/Notes.md

 	My project is a real mess LoL.

 ## - __2024/08/31:__
-	I struggle to find a way to rotate the characters when on a slope, and apparently the slope is still not smoothed enough.
+	I struggle to find a way to rotate the characters when on a slope, and apparently the slope is still not smooth enough.
 	FML.
 Ok this seems good.

+## - __2024/09/05:__
+	Making a new enemy type, static but shooting projectiles.
+I'm not sure if I should create a new superclass for the attacks, extended by a class for each type of attack, to avoid boilerplate, or a separate class for each attack, which is simpler, but does boilerplate, or just a single class for the entire stuff, which is simple, without boilerplate, but ugly and potentially heavy.